kaifuchenlab/kaifuchenlab.github.io/2.team/index.md

 07/2018 ~ 03/2025
 From the University of Biological Sciences, Chinese Academy of Sciences.
 Moved to XiAn Jiaotong University for a professor position to build his new lab.

+**Yadong Zhang, Ph.D.**
+08/2023 ~ 07/2025
+From Beijing Institute of Genomics, Chinese Academy of Sciences.

 # <i class="fas fa-users"></i>Intern & Visitor Alumni